Do You Know How Many Bloggers There Are Trying To Get My Attention Right Now?

 Here are some other people I’ve put into that same category … Not BECAUSE OF, their photos; because they were generous & likeable to me … BUT THEN ALSO … gave me something to attach those feelings about them onto …

-Gaz Copeland, Tad Chef, Jason Acidre, Patrick Hathaway, Anthony Pensabene, Neal Dougan, Nick Eubanks, Derek Halpern, Mars Dorian, Peep Laja, Wayne Barker, Michael Lykke Aagaard, James Altucher, Ramsey Taplin, James Blute, Steve Webb, Sonia Simone, Chris Gilchrist
+Gaz Copeland, Tad Chef, Jason Acidre, Patrick Hathaway, Anthony Pensabene, Neal Dougan, Nick Eubanks, Derek Halpern, Mars Dorian, Peep Laja, Wayne Barker, Michael Lykke Aagaard, James Altucher, Ramsey Taplin, Steve Webb, Sonia Simone, Chris Gilchrist

 Go visit these people, bookmark their sites, get to know them, they’re generous as hell and they go out of their way to care about their readers.